bitfinity-network/tech-docs-bitfinity-evm/docs/integrate/indexers/the-graph.md

 This tutorial covers the following topics:

-- Running a Graph node on EVMC.
+- Running a Graph node on Bitfinity.
 - Creating and deploying a subgraph.
 - Querying events from the subgraph.